 Jump to content

-We support refugees and other migrants in defending themselves against laws that violate fundamental rights and discriminatory authorities.
-After all, our constitutional state must be measured by whether legal guarantees also apply to particularly vulnerable groups.
-In practice, however, refugees often receive second-class protection of their fundamental rights: social benefits for asylum seekers are far below the minimum subsistence level, the migration authorities evaluate their cell phones, and the police illegally enters collective accommodation for asylum seekers.
-We advocate for fair reception conditions, adequate care, and the protection of their privacy.
+We support refugees and other migrants in defending themselves against laws that violate fundamental rights, as well as against discriminatory public authorities.
+After all, a society governed by the rule of law must be measured by whether legal guarantees also apply to particularly vulnerable groups.
+In practice, however, refugees often receive second-class protection of their fundamental rights: social benefits for asylum seekers are far below the minimum subsistence level, the migration authorities analyse their cell phones, and the police illegally enter collective accommodation for asylum seekers.
+We advocate for fair conditions upon arrival, adequate support and accommodation, and the protection of their privacy.

 Our cases